Jhamak Ghimire- Writing life with feet / turning thorns into flowers

-Jiwan Kanda ki Phool(life amidst thorn) describes her life and her struggles of her childhood.
+Jiwan Kanda ki Phool(life amidst thorn) describes her life and the struggles of her childhood.
 It begins with the earliest memories of her childhood.
-The care and support she received from her family strongly contradicted her behavior to society.
+The care and support she received from her family strongly contradicted her behavior in society.
 At that time, hatred for society was growing in the spirit of an innocent child.
-This book also covers the rage of discrimination suffered by her from society as being born physically abnormally.
+This book also covers the rage of discrimination suffered by her society as being born physically abnormally.

-Ghimire has also been nicknamed as Helen Keller of Nepal.
+Ghimire has also been nicknamed Helen Keller of Nepal.
 Both of them suffer from the same disease.
-But unlike Keller, Ghimire was born in a poor family.
+But unlike Keller, Ghimire was born into a poor family.
 She was unable to get encouragement or support from her family to read and write because she was physically disabled.

 However, she kept herself ambitious and proved to be a capable writer.
 Yet, her life was always preceded by struggles and hardships.
 It also sometimes tried to distance her from her desire to learn.
 Her tenacity and strong will make her an example today.
 Jiwan Kanda ko Phool is an inspirational book that teaches a lot.
 If someone is working hard, nothing is impossible, says the book.
 The reality is the same.

 Ghimire is one of the 10 most talented writers in the world suffering from the disease.
-Sankalpa, Samjhana, Bachitaharu, Manchhe vitrako yodha, Jiwan Kanda ki Phool are some her remarkable creations.
+Sankalpa, Samjhana, Bachitaharu, Manche vitrako, and Jiwan Kanda ki Phool are some of her remarkable creations.
 She has already published 13 books of hers.

-Jiwan Kanda ki Phool is her self contained essay in which she has expressed her difficulties she had to face during her childhood.
+Jiwan Kanda ki Phool is her self-contained essay in which she has expressed the difficulties she had to face during her childhood.
 She has received dozens of national and international awards and honors through this work, including the prestigious Gorkha Dakshin Bahu Fourth and the Madan Prize.